ResetXPDR/MSFS2020_AutoFPS/README.md

 # MSFS2020_AutoFPS

 ## Notice
-Following MSFS_AutoFPS version 0.4.2.16 formal release, my development efforts on this app will wind down significantly.
-I will no longer be adding new functionality and will only be fixing any major issues found that do not have a practical workaround, such as a future MSFS update that is incompatible with the core functionality of this app.
-I have really enjoyed developing this app and hope that users have found it has improved their MSFS experience.

-If anyone wishes to fork this final release and continue their own development work on it, have at it.
-All I ask is for a small acknowledgement of my, and may I suggest my predecessors', original development effort in your user documentation.

-Thanks for all the mostly-positive feedback I have received for this development effort, which has made it all very worthwhile!
+Following MSFS2020_AutoFPS version 0.4.3 formal release, my development efforts on this app will wind down to maintenance of existing functionalty only until the release of MSFS 2024 in Nov 24.
+When MSFS 2024 is released I hope that much of the functionality of this app becomes native to MSFS and hence this app will no longer be required.
+If this is not largely the case, I will attempt to update this app to work with MSFS 2024, but since MSFS 2024 is currently an unknown entity, I make no promises that this will be successful or even possible.

 ## Summary
 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition.<br/><br/>